 Omega-3 fatty acids should make up 5% to 10% of your total calories.

 Omega-3s are good for your heart and blood vessels in several ways.

 - They reduce triglycerides, a type of fat in your blood.

 - They reduce the risk of developing an irregular heart beat (arrhythmias).

-- They slow the buildup of plaque in your arteries.
+- They slow the buildup of plaque, a substance comprising fat, cholesterol, and calcium, which hardens and blocks your arteries.

 - They help to slightly lower your blood pressure.